mrzlkvvv/ImageOptimiser/README.md

-# MetaRemover
+# ImageOptimiser
-The script, which removes EXIF-data from images in the specified directory.
+This script removes EXIF-data from images in the specified directory.

 # Results
 ![First example](./imgs/example_1.png)